-The Teacher Certification Program is made up of a relatively small number of students, thus allowing more interaction with faculty and staff.
+The Teacher Certification Program is made up of a relatively small number of candidates, thus allowing more interaction with faculty and staff.

-• Minimum GPA of at least 2.75 in all course work that applies to certification requirements.
+• Minimum GPA of 2.75 in all course work that applies to Phase 1.

-• Passing score in all required sections of the WEST-B, and/or ACT, SAT or a combination thereof.
+• Passing score in all required sections of the WEST-B/ACT/SAT or a combination thereof.

 • Formal application, law enforcement background check, and moral character clearance.

 • No grade less than C in all Phase 1 classes.

 For a complete description of the teacher preparation program, see https://wallawalla.edu/academics/areas-of-study/undergraduate-programs/education-and-psychology/education/teacher-certification/

 • Accrediting Association of Seventh-day Adventist Schools, Colleges, and Universities